I never intended to make a name for myself or live outside of the shadows that I am all so used too.

 I don’t think I’d ever want to be false to the thousands of people who likely help me more than I help them; on a daily basis.

-But I sometimes feel the a fraud, like I am showing the side of me that is way more aesthetically pleasing to others.
+But I sometimes feel like a fraud, like I am showing the side of me that is way more aesthetically pleasing to others.

 The truth is that a part of me worries that I will be judged, insecurities are only heightened by social media, it’s a domino effect of self-loathing to try to put yourself out there, just to be outshone but someone who seems to have it all together.